Five Retail Sales Training Tips From Selling Shoes

 I know many people who made money selling in the retail industry - particularly in shoes.
 The whole experience was one of pampering and catering to the customer.

-Contrast that to the selling process now - that you have to try on your own shoes after asking for your size and trying to figure out if they fit.
+Compare that to the selling process now—you have to try on your own shoes after requesting your size and then figure out if they fit right.
 No wonder so many shoe store owners are nervous about online shoe retailers!

 Because here's the thing: if all your clerk can do is run and fetch products from a stockroom - aided by an iPad or not - they add no value to the transaction.